NixOS/nix-pills/pills/13-callpackage-design-pattern.md

 ## Implementing `callPackage`

 In this section, we will build up the `callPackages` pattern from scratch.
-To start, we need a way to obtain the argument names of a function (in this case, the function that takes \"inputs\" and produces a package derivation) at runtime.
+To start, we need a way to obtain the argument names of a function (in this case, the function that takes "inputs" and produces a package derivation) at runtime.
 This is because we want to automatically pass such arguments.

 Nix provides a builtin function to do this: